Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 Radboud Data Repository
 =====

+.. dropdown:: About
     The :bdg-primary:`Radboud Data Repository` is where data is backed up.
     It includes three types of data collections which serve different purposes:

     * :bdg-primary:`Data Acquisition Collections` for raw data
     * :bdg-primary:`Research Documentation Collections` for scripts and logs outlining your intentions with your analyses
     * :bdg-primary:`Data Sharing Collections` for all data and analysis scripts used in creating the results reported in your manuscript

 .. dropdown:: Advantages

     * Can store a lot of data
     * Secure
-    * Complies with all funder requirements and privacy laws (compared to non-approved storage solutions)
+    * Complies with all :bdg-info:`funder requirements` and :bdg-info:`privacy laws` (compared to non-approved storage solutions)

 .. dropdown:: Disadvantages